monitoringartist/zabbix-docker-monitoring/README.md

 make
 ```

-Output will be binary file (dynamically linked shared object library) zabbix_module_docker.so, which can be loaded by zabbix agent.
+Output will be binary file (dynamically linked shared object library) `zabbix_module_docker.so`, which can be loaded by zabbix agent.

 You can use also Docker for compilation.
 Example of Dockerfiles, which has been prepared for module compilation - https://github.com/monitoringartist/zabbix-docker-monitoring/tree/master/dockerfiles